muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

             name: telegraf-config
 ```

-Let's apply ConfigMap, DaemonSet for the Telegraf
+Let's apply DaemonSet for the Telegraf